Jacqueline B. Vaughn: CTU Quest Center

 In 1992, Under Vaughn's direction the Chicago Teachers Union became the first labor organization to receive a $1 million grant from the MacArthur Foundation to fund the CTU Quest Center.
 The center provides teachers and paraprofessionals with continuous learning opportunities that can help improve teaching and student learning.

 Honors

 On April 1, 1993, Wilson High School on the northwest side of Chicago was renamed Jacqueline B. Vaughn Occupational High School after the former special education teacher and labor leader.
-The school provides special needs students with practical skills to become a viable part of the greater community.
+The school provides students in special education with practical skills to become a viable part of the greater community.
 On March 11, 1998, Roosevelt Road in the south Loop area of downtown Chicago between The Dan Ryan Expressway and Museum Plaza by the city's lakefront was officially renamed Honorary Jacqueline B. Vaughn Way.
 In 2002, The Jacqueline B. Vaughn Graduate School of Teachers Leadership, a graduate school located in downtown Chicago was founded in her honor.